-In partnership with Cincinnati World Cinema, The World Affairs Councils of America, and The American Academy of Diplomacy, the Greater Cincinnati World Affairs Council will be hosting Ambassador Gordon Gray and showing the film 'America's Diplomats.'
+In partnership with Cincinnati World Cinema, The World Affairs Councils of America, and The American Academy of Diplomacy, the Greater Cincinnati World Affairs Council hosted Ambassador Gordon Gray and showing the film 'America's Diplomats.'

 5:30 p.m.
 Tuesday, May 16, 2017.

 Highland Country Club Fort Thomas, KY

 Congruent with the screening of America’s Diplomats, an engrossing documentary film, Ambassador Gordon Gray discussed the impact diplomats have had on our nation’s history, foreign policy, and economic interests, as well as the challenges faced by our diplomatic corps.

 Hear more from Ambassador Gordon Gray on America's Diplomats in this interview.

 Gordon Gray is the Executive Vice President at the National U.S.-Arab Chamber of Commerce.
 He recently retired from the U.S. government after 35 years of public service.
 Prior to his retirement he was the Deputy Commandant at the National War College.

 Ambassador Gray served as the U.S. Ambassador to Tunisia from 2009 until 2012, witnessing the start of the Arab Spring and directing the U.S. response in support of Tunisia’s transition.
 He was Senior Advisor to the U.S. Ambassador to Iraq from 2008 until 2009, focusing on governance and infrastructure in the southern provinces.
 Before that, Ambassador Gray was Deputy Assistant Secretary of State for Near Eastern Affairs from 2005 until 2008; his responsibilities included the promotion of U.S. interests in the Arabian Peninsula and North Africa, and oversight of the bureau’s Regional Affairs office.